aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to MHTML" h2="Render SVG to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to MHTML</h2>

+The Scalable Vector Graphics (SVG) format is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics and is supported by all modern web browsers.
+MHTML, or MIME HTML, is a web page archive format used to combine resources that are typically represented by external links (such as images, Flash animations, Java applets, and audio files) with HTML code into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+Converting SVG to MHTML can be useful for creating a single file that contains all the resources of a webpage, making it easier to share and view.

+<h2>How Aspose.Total Helps for SVG to MHTML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert SVG to MHTML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF documents to other file formats.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents, including the ability to convert Word documents to other file formats.
+With Aspose.Total for C++, you can quickly and easily convert SVG to MHTML with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}